Yellow fever is a serious disease. You should be immunised against yellow fever before you travel to certain countries.

 - Secondly it is to protect local populations from catching yellow fever from you, leading to an epidemic.
 Some countries are theoretically in danger of epidemics, as they have the right mosquitoes to transmit the virus, and have the kinds of monkeys who could become infected and act as a store or reservoir for the virus.
 They therefore require visitors to be immunised.

 Yellow fever vaccine can only be given at accredited centres.
-Many GP practices are accredited.
+Many GP practices (but not all) are accredited.
 If your local GP practice is not accredited you can find a list of the nearest available centres from NaTHNaC (see 'Further Reading and References', below).
 You will then be issued with a vaccination certificate which gives the date your vaccine will become effective.

 The vaccine stimulates your body to make antibodies against the yellow fever virus.
 These antibodies protect you from illness should you become infected with this virus.
 The yellow fever vaccine is a live vaccine which can be given at the same time as other vaccines.